-All of the topsoil from areas where cuts and fills have been made should be stockpiled and redistributed uniformly after grading.
-All areas of the site shall be stabilized by seeding or planting on slopes of less than ten (10) percent and shall be stabilized by sodding on slopes ten (10) percent or more and planted in ground cover on slopes twenty (20) percent or greater.
+All the topsoil from areas where cuts and fills have been made should be stockpiled and redistributed uniformly after grading.
+All areas of the site shall be stabilized by seeding or planting on slopes of less than ten percent (10%) and shall be stabilized by sodding on slopes ten percent (10%) or more and planted in ground cover on slopes twenty percent (20%) or greater.